AGRamirezz/Bio-Sensitive-Conversational-Agents/Interaction-Flow-Demo/v0-3/readme.md

 - Responsive design that adapts to different screen sizes
 - Python backend with Flask for the AI integration

+### Recent Code Improvements

+- Chat bubbles now properly display formatted text and multi-line messages
+- Streamlined telemetry messages for clearer information display
+- Improved timing for AI-user turn-taking for more natural interaction flow
+- Enhanced state transition system with probabilistic emotional changes

+## Using the Dynamic State System

+In regular (non-demo) mode, the system now behaves much more like a real-time bio-adaptive interface:

+1. Start a conversation with the AI Instructor
+2. After each AI response, watch for subtle changes in the user's emotional and cognitive state
+3. Notice how different emotions affect the EEG patterns, cognitive metrics, and facial expressions
+4. The telemetry panel will provide insights into these transitions

+Emotional transitions follow these patterns:
+- From **Neutral**: May transition to any state, with higher probability toward happy and confused
+- From **Happy**: Most likely to return to neutral, with small chance of confusion
+- From **Confused**: May resolve to neutral or escalate to frustrated
+- From **Frustrated**: Tends to de-escalate to neutral or confused states

 ## Usage

 1. Open the application in a web browser
 2. Observe the real-time visualization of cognitive and emotional states
 3. In demo mode, watch how the metrics change through different learning scenarios
+4. In regular mode, interact with the AI and observe the dynamic state changes

 ### Using the LLM Integration